Understanding Text Filters in AskUI

 When using askui for automated tests, text elements are playing a big role, since they typically appear more distinctively than other elements such as icons or textfields.
 Hence, knowing the benefits of using different text filters can become critical in scaffolding a robust test suite.

-If you got any issues by following this tutorial, or if you want to share your askui use case, you are welcome to join our community on Discord!
+If you got any issues by following this tutorial, or if you want to share your askui use case, you are welcome to join our community!